 Prior to joining Volterra Fietta, Roberto was an associate at a global law firm where he represented private entities in some of the largest international arbitration proceedings in Latin America, both under ICSID and the ICC Rules.
 He also advised multinational companies in a broad range of commercial and corporate law matters, with an emphasis in the oil and gas industry.

-Roberto has published in several areas, including the field of international arbitration.
+Roberto has spoken at conferences and published in several areas, including the field of international arbitration.

 Direct dial: +44 (0)207 380 4399